WINE SHIPPING AND POLITICS

-WHAT IS THE IMPACT OF BANNING SHIPMENTS OF WINE FROM OUT OF STATE WINE RETAILERS?
+WHAT IS THE IMPACT OF BANNING OUT OF STATE WINE SHIPMENTS?

--Because retailers are the most reliable source of rare and collectible domestic wines, they will not have access to the best selection of such wines.
+2. Retailers are the most reliable source of rare and collectible domestic wines, meaning consumers will not have access to the best selection of such wines.

--Because wine auction houses are retailers, these sources of rare and hard to fine wines are inaccessible.
+3. Wine auction houses are considered retailers, so these sources of rare and hard to fine wines are inaccessible to anyone not present.

--Because most wine-of-the-month clubs are retailers, these services are inaccessible.
+4. Most wine-of-the-month clubs are retailers, rendering these services are inaccessible.

 5. States forgo millions in tax revenue by not licensing out-of-state wine retailers.